karanbe17/JavaScript-Tasks/README.md

-This repository contains the completed technical tasks assigned by Bacancy.
+This repository contains the completed technical tasks assigned during my Internship at Bacancy.